-Throughout the Environmental Law Clinic, students will have the opportunity to get hands-on experience by litigating matters in federal and state court as well as engaging in administrative appeals and non-litigation advocacy projects.
+Through the Environmental Law Clinic, students will have the opportunity to get hands-on experience by litigating matters in federal and state court as well as engaging in administrative appeals and non-litigation advocacy projects.
 Typically, student projects include drafting legal documents (60-day notice letters, complaints, discovery documents, briefs, and administrative comments), oral advocacy, legal research and writing, interviewing and working with clients, engaging community leaders and decision-makers, and advocating at the policy level.
-The clinic faculty also make an effort to expose students to a wide variety of career opportunities, including opportunities in public interest environmental law.
+The clinic faculty also make an effort to expose students to a wide variety of career opportunities in environmental law.